TelegramTools/TLImporter/README.md

 ## Documentation

-You can check the full documentation, examples, building instructions, FAQs and a detailed guide in [the wiki](https://github.com/TelegramTools/TLImporter/wiki)
+You can check the full documentation, examples, FAQs and a detailed guide in [the wiki](https://github.com/TelegramTools/TLImporter/wiki). **The wiki might be incoherent with this deprecated version.
+It will only contain instructions for app version 3.0 and onwards.**

+## Building instructions

+Check old C# app Building instructions [here](https://github.com/TelegramTools/TLImporter/blob/master/BUILD.md)

 ## Credits